Search more than 3,000 biographies of contemporary and classic poets.

 William Stanley Merwin was born in New York City on September 30, 1927.
 He was raised in Union City, New Jersey and Scranton, Pennsylvania, as the son of a Presbyterian minister, and began writing hymns as a child.
 Merwin attended Princeton University on a scholarship, where he was a classmate of Galway Kinnell, and studied poetry with the critic R. P. Blackmur, and his teaching assistant, John Berryman.

 After graduating in 1948, Merwin spent an additional year at Princeton studying Romance languages, a pursuit that would later lead to his prolific work as a translator of Latin, Spanish, and French poetry.
 He soon married his first wife, Dorothy Jeanne Ferry, and began writing verse plays and working as a tutor to the children of wealthy families.
-He traveled throughout Europe, and in 1950 took a position in Majorca, Spain, as an instructor to the son of Robert Graves.
+He traveled throughout Europe and, in 1950, took a position in Majorca, Spain, as an instructor to the son of Robert Graves.
 While there, he met Dido Milroy, whom he eventually married after his first marriage ended.

-After leaving Majorca, Merwin remained in Europe, living in London and the South of France for several years.
-In 1956, he received a fellowship from the Poets’ Theater in Cambridge, MA, and moved back to the United States.
+After leaving Majorca, Merwin remained in Europe, living in London and the south of France for several years.
+In 1956, he received a fellowship from the Poets’ Theater in Cambridge, Massachusetts and moved back to the United States.
 While in Boston, he entered the circle of writers that surrounded Robert Lowell and decided to concentrate on poetry.
-His books written during this time, Green with Beasts (Alfred A. Knopf, 1956) and The Drunk in the Furnace (Macmillan, 1960), both demonstrate the beginning of a significant shift in style and perspective.
+His books written during this time, Green with Beasts (Alfred A. Knopf, 1956) and The Drunk in the Furnace (Macmillan, 1960), demonstrate the beginning of a significant shift in style and perspective.
 A New York Times review of The Drunk in the Furnace noted “the earthiness, the grittiness, the humane immediacy that informs the finest of these poems.”

 Merwin and Dido soon moved back to Europe and lived in London and the South of France.
 They became close friends with Sylvia Plath and Ted Hughes during this time.
 In 1968, Merwin and Dido separated, and he began living for part of the year in New York.

 In 1967, Merwin published the critically acclaimed volume, The Lice (Atheneum, 1967), followed by The Carrier of Ladders (Atheneum, 1970), for which he received the Pulitzer Prize.
-In a letter to the New York Review of Books, he declared his intention to donate the $1000 prize to antiwar causes as protest against the Vietnam War.
+In a letter to the New York Review of Books, he declared his intention to donate the $1,000 prize to antiwar causes as a protest against the Vietnam War.
 Auden responded through his own letter that the Pulitzer judges were not a political party and had no ties to American foreign policy.

 In 1976, Merwin moved to Hawaii to study with the Zen Buddhist master Robert Aitken.
-There he married Paula Schwartz in a Buddhist ceremony in 1983.
+There, he married Paula Schwartz in a Buddhist ceremony in 1983.
 Merwin settled in Maui, in a home that he helped design and build, surrounded by acres of tropical forest that he restored after years of overuse.
-The Buddhism and environmentalism that Merwin devoted himself to in Hawaii influenced his later work.
+The Buddhism and environmentalism that Merwin devoted himself to while in Hawaii influenced his later work.

 Over the course of his long career, Merwin published over twenty books of poetry.
 His recent collections include Garden Time (Copper Canyon Press, 2016); The Moon Before Morning (Copper Canyon Press, 2014); The Shadow of Sirius (Copper Canyon Press, 2008), which won the 2009 Pulitzer Prize; Migration: New & Selected Poems (Copper Canyon Press, 2005), which won the 2005 National Book Award; The River Sound (Alfred A. Knopf, 1999), which was named a New York Times Notable Book of the Year; Flower and Hand: Poems 1977–1983 (Copper Canyon Press, 1997); and Travels (Alfred A. Knopf, 1993), which received the Lenore Marshall Poetry Prize.
 He also published nearly twenty books of translation, including Collected Haiku of Yosa Buson (Copper Canyon Press, 2013), with Takako Lento; Sir Gawain and the Green Knight (Alfred A. Knopf, 2004); Dante’s Purgatorio (Alfred A. Knopf, 2000); and volumes by Federico García Lorca and Pablo Neruda.
 His numerous plays and books of prose include Unchopping a Tree (Trinity University Press, 2014); The Book of Fables (Copper Canyon Press, 2007), a collection of his short prose; Summer Doorways (Counterpoint, 2006), a memoir of his childhood; and The Lost Upland (Alfred A. Knopf, 1992), his memoir of life in the south of France.

-Most recently, he received the 2014 Harold Morton Landon Translation Award from the Academy of American Poets, for his Selected Translations (Copper Canyon Press, 2013).
+Most recently, Merwin received the 2014 Harold Morton Landon Translation Award from the Academy of American Poets, for his Selected Translations (Copper Canyon Press, 2013).
 About W. S. Merwin’s work, judge David Hinton said: